xiaowang1105/algorithms-in-python/README.md

  + adjacency matrix, searching	$O(|V|^{2})$
  + binary heap and adjacency list	$O((|V|+|E|)\log |V|)=O(|E|\log |V|)$
  + Fibonacci heap and adjacency list	$ O(|E|+|V|\log |V|) $

+### 4.6 - Kruskal's Algorithm and Clustering Problem [Link](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm)
+Prim's algorithm is another greedy algorithm that finds a minimum spanning tree for a weighted undirected graph.
+Insead of maintaining a tree like Prim, it maintains forest.

+![kruskal][kruskal1]

+[kruskal1]: ./images/Kruskal.gif

+<strong>Key idea</strong> <br>
+Very similar to SCC, we can early stop the alogrithm to control number of classes in our graph, which is to say we can cluster the graph.

+<strong>Properties</strong> <br>

+* Running time $O(ElogV)$